GeelyDesign/geelydesignweb/_pages/geely-design-europe/index.md

   },
   {
     type: quote,
-    text: We prefer to see competition between ideas rather than people,
-  name: Andreas Nilsson, SVP Geely Design Sweden
-  },
+    text: 'It’s our responsibility to tell the design team what will be the trend in three or four years’ time.',
+    name: 'Jenny Deimer, Head of Design Color and Material' },
   {
     type: image,